 Learning is self-directed against a detailed set of learning objectives using the materials provided.
-In this module, our teaching methods differ somewhat to those used in EPM101 and EPM102, in that we expect students to do more reading around the topics that we teach, and to apply their epidemiological knowledge in a critical way.
 The key learning methods are:

-- Reading and reflecting on CAL (computer-assisted learning) materials which introduce, explain and apply the principles and methods covered in the module. - Reading and reflecting on other resources which support the learning in the CAL sessions. - Participation in a group-based learning activity: the "Virtual Ethics Committee". - Accessing academic support, which is available from the module tutors through the online discussion forums and occasional real-time sessions (using Collaborate Ultra) in which students are encouraged to participate. - Completing formative assignment(s) and reflecting on written feedback from module tutors. - Completing self-assessed exercises and reflecting on performance against model answers.
+- Reading and reflecting on CAL (computer-assisted learning) materials which introduce, explain and apply the principles and methods covered in the module. - Reading and reflecting on other resources which support the learning in the CAL sessions. - Participation in a group-based learning activity: the "Virtual Ethics Committee". - Accessing academic support, which is available from the module tutors through the online discussion forums and occasional online webinars in which students are encouraged to participate. - Completing formative assignment(s) and reflecting on written feedback from module tutors. - Completing self-assessed exercises and reflecting on performance against model answers.